unionlabs/goblinbook/src/union/connections.md

 ## Multiple Connections

 Usually the relation between chains and connections is one-on-one, meaning that there only exists one connection between two chains.
 There is nothing preventing multiple from existing however.
-You will probably see some duplicates for testing reasons: deploying connections while verifiying the actual production one will work.
+You will probably see some duplicates for testing reasons: deploying connections while verifying the actual production one will work.

 <div class="tab">
   <button class="tablinks" onclick="openTab(event, 'Command')">Fetch Connections</button>